All Guides About Start Here

 🏗️

-A micro SaaS landing page has one job: move a qualified visitor to a trial or signup.
-Every section either supports that or it doesn't.
-Most founders include too many sections that don't.
+A small SaaS landing page has one job: take a visitor who could plausibly become a customer and get them to start a trial or sign up.
+Every section either helps with that or it doesn't.
+Most founders pile on too many sections that don't.

-Problem statementMake the pain specific and realVague ('teams struggle with...')
+Description of the problemMake the pain specific and recognisableVague ('teams struggle with...')

-Product demo/screenshotShow it working for the readerFeature list without context
+Product demo or screenshotShow it working for the visitorFeature list with no context

-Cover everything below your hero section with your hand.
-Can a stranger still answer: what does this do, who is it for, and what do I do next?
-If not, your hero is failing.
-Most micro SaaS heroes fail this test.
+Cover everything below the top of the page with your hand.
+Can a stranger still answer: what does this do, who is it for, and what should I do next?
+If not, the top section is failing.
+Most landing pages for small SaaS products fail this test.

 ✍️

-The best micro SaaS headlines follow one of two patterns: (1) '[Specific output] for [specific audience] without [specific pain]' — or (2) '[The thing your customer is actually trying to do]'.
-Features are not benefits.
-Outcomes are benefits.
+The best headlines follow one of two patterns: (1) '[Specific result] for [specific person] without [specific hassle]' — or (2) '[The thing your customer is actually trying to do]'.
+Features aren't benefits.
+The result the customer gets is the benefit.

 Pattern